liveahero-wiki/liveahero-wiki.github.io/_charas/goro.md

 {% endcapture %}

 {% capture BIO_H02 %}
-"I don't drink when dealing with children," is a self-imposed a rule he lives by.
+"I don't drink when dealing with children," is a self-imposed rule he lives by.

 It may have been a small promise made as a parent because his beloved child didn't like the smell of alcohol.